agniramadani/CreateMyDraft/README.md

 # CreateMyDraft

-The aim of the project is to create clinical trial documents using LLMs, leveraging ChatGPT-4 and LangChain to enhance the drafting process for LayCTDs and ICFs.
+The aim of this project is to help users create drafts for essential clinical trial documents, specifically Lay Clinical Trial Documents (LayCTDs) and Informed Consent Forms (ICFs).
+Using ChatGPT-4 through LangChain, it allows users to generate drafts tailored to different content details and tones, like simplified language, technical details or detailed explanations.
+Each draft is saved in a database to keep track of the most commonly generated drafts and support analysis of usage trends.
+This approach makes it easier and faster to prepare clinical trial documents, supporting clear communication and efficient document management.

 ## Roadmap